 In year 8 pupils explore the following topics, adopting a philosophical approach which encourages open debate and discussion.

-Topic 3: Equality– Pupils study the life of Martin Luther King and his lasting effect on America.
+Topic 3: Who was Martin Luther King? – Pupils study the life of Martin Luther King and his lasting effect on America.

 Topic 6: Fate and determinism: Pupils explore the philosophic implications of a determined world.